 It is interesting to note in the "Book of Islay" that Surnaig is mentioned as having a licence to brew, and Dunyveg as a "Malt Mill" and also "a Myln."
 This was in 1686, so Lagavulin is well named the Hollow of the Mill or the Place of the Mill.
 The Distillery has been in operation since early in the 19th century, and there was a very close connection between the Johnstons of Laphroaig and Lagavulin, where a family Graham were closely associated with the Distillery.
 Lagavulin Distillery is known locally as "The White Horse" Distillery, being owned by The White horse distillers.
 The late Sir Peter Mackie of "White Horse" fame was one of the outstanding characters in the trade in the late 19th and early 20th century.
 His firm acted as agents for Laphroaig until 1907 when there was a dispute between the two firms and the agency was taken away from Lagavulin.
 Sir Peter Mackie said he would make Laphroaig at Lagavulin and built what was known as Malt Mill there, with a still an exact replica of the one at Laphroaig, and he enticed the brewer from there to work for him.
 The result was not the same - Malt Mill drew water from one side of a hill and Laphroaig from the other, and the whiskies were quite different.
 This illustrates how important water is to the character of the whisky made.

 Many people ask why Islay should have so many distilleries the answer is in the water and peat and the climate for maturing.
-There are eight working distilleries on the island, including one at Port Ellen, which had not worked since 1930 but came into operation again in 1967.
+There are nine working distilleries on the island, including one at Port Ellen, which had not worked since 1930 but came into operation again in 1967.
 While there is a similarity about them, they are all different in character, but they are much sought after by the blender as providing the "essence" which makes the blend different.

 Recently Lagavulin Distillery has been rebuilt and its capacity increased, and they do not make Malt Mill any more, although they did continue making it until a few years ago.
 The plant has been modernised, but without losing some of the old traditional methods of malting and distilling.
 At one time a pier was used for taking in the barley, coal, etc., but it is no longer used.
 Now they take their supplies from Port Ellen or from the pier at the neighbouring distillery of Ardbeg, which we will be visiting shortly.